quilime/studiospace.io/room.md

 ## About Us

-We are Gabriel and Stephanie, both artists, and and have lived in this space for 4 years, and we're in the final months of our lease.
-Stephanie is full time at Stanford and won't be around too often.
-Gabe will be traveling most of October.
+We are Gabriel and Stephanie, both artists, and and have lived in this space for 4 years.
+Stephanie is working full time on her MFA at Stanford.
+Gabe works out of the space, but  will be traveling most of October.
 We're looking for someone for October and November to sublet the private room in the second level of the loft.
 We look forward to meeting you seeing if you're a good fit!

 ## Room
 <img src="/media/room/57b6ffd8-125a-4cb7-adbc-a8d29cb1368f.jpg" style="width:100%;"/>